 The general’s figure is sitting on top of five other sculptures, each representing the five Central American countries that existed at the time.

 In addition to all the iconic buildings, churches, and plazas, you will able to find plenty of other activities that involve shopping or local gastronomy.
-So, visit the San San Salvador historic downtown and see for yourself what this astonishing area has to offer!
+So, visit the San San Salvador historic district and see for yourself what this astonishing area has to offer!
 Also, you might want to explore some of the Museums in El Salvador.